Climbing Strong: Understanding & Preventing Common Finger Injuries

 Do I need to stop climbing if I have injured my hand or fingers?

 Whether you need to stop climbing depends on the severity of your injury.
-In some cases, taking a break from climbing may be necessary to allow your injury to heal properly.
-However, a skilled physiotherapist (Climbing Physio) can often provide exercises and techniques to help you maintain strength and flexibility while recovering.
-Seeing a physiotherapist who understands climbing allows for better activity modification and an earlier return to climbing, avoiding unnecessary rest.
-Prolonged rest can cause more harm than good in climbers!
+In some cases, taking a break from climbing may be necessary to allow your injury to heal.
+A physiotherapist (Climbing Physio) can provide exercises and techniques to help maintain strength and flexibility during recovering.
+Seeing a physiotherapist familiar with climbing can help guide activity modification and support a safe return to climbing, while avoiding unnecessary rest.
+Prolonged rest may sometimes be less beneficial for climbers.

 How can rock climbers prevent finger injuries?